pfheatwole/thesis/source/introduction.rst

 1. Identify the *data-generating process*.

-2. Model of the *data-generating process*.
+2. Model the *data-generating process*.

 3. Generate a set of *proposals*.